Kappa Sigma Kappa: History

-After the war, the fraternity placed an emphasis on expansion.
+After the war, the fraternity emphasized expansion.
 New chapters were rapidly established, and members of the fraternity felt the need to become better organized on a national level.
 The fraternity held its first national convention in St. Louis, Missouri in 1948.
 National conventions continued to be held every year, but the fraternity still lacked a strong national organization.
 Although the fraternity had experienced great growth in the years after the war, Kappa Sigma Kappa found itself struggling by the early 1950s.
-It had allowed several chapters on campuses of unaccredited schools, and as a result Kappa Sigma Kappa was unable to obtain membership in the National Interfraternity Conference (NIC).
-As a result of its lack of NIC membership, lack of uniform chapter operations, and lack of a strong national organization and central office, Kappa Sigma Kappa began rapidly losing its chapters in the 1950s as they began to affiliate with other NIC fraternities.
+It had allowed several chapters on campuses of unaccredited schools, and as a result, Kappa Sigma Kappa was unable to obtain membership in the National Interfraternity Conference (NIC).
+As a result of its lack of NIC membership, lack of uniform chapter operations, and lack of a strong national organization and central office, Kappa Sigma Kappa began rapidly losing its chapters in the 1950s as it began to affiliate with other NIC fraternities.